-St Mary’s was established in 1871 in the heart of Hampstead as a Roman Catholic convent boarding school for girls, with some day-boarders and young boys to pre-preparatory level, by the IBVM (now known as the CJ Congregation of Jesus).
+St Mary’s was established in 1871 as a Catholic convent boarding school for girls in the heart of Hampstead.
+Originally founded by the IBVM (now known as the CJ Congregation of Jesus), the School originally comprised some day-boarders and young boys to pre-preparatory level.

-This Catholic independent school remains faithful to the ideals of the Venerable Mary Ward, Foundress of the CJ, who said in 1617:
+This Catholic independent school remains faithful to the ideals of the Venerable Mary Ward, Foundress of the CJ.
+She wisely said in 1617:

 There is no such difference between men and women that women may not also do great things.